fsharp/fsharp.org/teaching/research.md

 F# is about clarity of thinking and expression - "computational thinking made manifest" - and is loved by academics and researchers for bringing clear, concise problem solving techniques developed in academia into practice.
-F# is both based on academic research and acts as an inspiration for thousands of students and researchers worldwide.
+F# is acts as an inspiration for thousands of students and researchers worldwide.
 Many standard F# features (including _active patterns_ and _asynchronous workflows_) have been described in academic literature, and many research projects build on top of F#.